learn-co-curriculum/phase-0-pac-1-programming-with-expressions/README.md

 variables to store the conditions we're checking in our ternary statements.
 The condition `probabilityOfRain > 0.3` is basically checking whether it's likely to rain, while the condition `temperatureInC >= 26` is checking whether it's hot enough that we should stay out of the sun.
-Once we've created the variables we can then use them in our ternary statements:
+Once we've created these variables, we can then use them instead of including the math in the message, which will make it a little easier to read:

 ```js
 const name = "Spinach the Shiba";